-When it comes to fostering with TACT, we go that extra mile to ensure that our foster carers and the children they provide care for are given the best possible support.
+When it comes to fostering with TACT, we go that extra mile to ensure that our foster carers and the children they provide care for are fully supported every step of the way.

 1. TACT is the UK’s Largest Dedicated Fostering Charity